MJAS1/vidman/README.md

 through serial or parallel port when the event is applied.
 You need to run the software with root priviliges in order to gain access to the ports.
 You also need to specify which port you want to use by choosing menu->edit->use serial port or use parallel port.
+Motion detection uses two trigcodes: trigcode is emitted on event onset and trigcode2 when the movement stops.

 To use image, record and playback events an object needs to declared.
 For image use the following syntax: